Azalapur

-Azalapur is a panchayat village in the south Indian state of Karnataka.
+Azalapur is a panchayat village in the southern Indian state of Karnataka.
 Administratively, Azalapur is under Gurumitkal Taluka of Yadgir District.

 Geography

 The village is 3.5km by road northwest of the village of Ujjelli in Telangana, and 20km by road east of the town of Saidapur in Yadgir Taluka.
 The nearest railhead is in Yadgir.
 Two lakes are located there.

 Government

-Azalapur village is administrated by an elected sarpanch.
+Azalapur is administered by an elected sarpanch.

 Demographics

-According to a 2011 census Azalapur has a population of 2,254 of whom 1,098 are male and 1,156 female.
+According to the 2011 census, Azalapur had a population of 2,254, of whom 1,098 were male and 1,156 female.

 Education

-Azalapur has a government higher primary school that teaches in Kannada and Urdu, and two government high schools offered in Kannada.
+Azalapur has a government higher primary school that teaches in Kannada and Urdu, and two government high schools that offer instruction in Kannada.
 It has three anganwadi.

 Medical facilities

 Azalapur has a government primary health centre.

 Scenic places

 The Old Hanuman temple is located nearby.